inducer/pdf2data/reading-uiuc-financial-statements.md

     order by trans.fy desc, trans.period desc
     ```

+*   Broken down by financial year and account, compare 3% of expenses
+    with the amount of money received in ICR budget:
+    ```sql
+    select fy, in_account_id, fund_descr, round(sum(budget), 2), round(sum(actual), 2)*0.03
+    from trans
+      inner join account on trans.in_account_id = account.id
+    where (
+      account.organization = '434040' -- Rsrch Ext Fund-Govt  (Note: XPACC is different!)
+      and trans.account <> '303010' -- Exclude Grant Revenue
+      and actual <> 0
+      ) or (
+      account.organization = '434031' -- ICR-Faculty
+      and budget <> 0
+      )
+    group by fy, in_account_id;
+    ```

+If you

+* find anything wrong with the queries above, or
-If you find other useful queries, or if you have improvements to the tool, please fork this
+* have other useful queries, or
+* if you have improvements to the tool,

-project and submit a pull request!
+please email me or fork this project and submit a pull request!